wp-plugins/yet-another-stars-rating/readme.txt

 3. Go to the Yet Another Star Rating menu in Settings and set your options.

+== Screenshots ==
+1. Example of yasr in a videogame review
+2. Another example of a restourant review

 == Changelog ==
 = 0.0.2 =
 * Using input type radio when select a multi set instead <option>